Go Back Up

 In this article, we’ll cover the unique challenges, characteristics, and considerations SMBs make when shopping for health insurance, and how health insurance agents and brokers can use these insights to successfully cater to their clients.

-Check out our article for more tips on how to successfully find prospects for your organization
+Check out our article for more tips on successfully selling health benefits to SMBs.

 This personal investment in their business heightens owners’ risk awareness and sensitivity to financial risk management.
 In fact, CNBC reports that more than a third of small business owners dipped into their personal funds to keep their business afloat in 2020.